min2ha/ukwa-site/content/target/14198/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# City AM: Scottish independence: What are voters most concerned about (on social media)?

 <p>A report published 17 September 2014, based on data from Brandwatch, showing location and terms used in comments on Twitter using the indyref hashtag.</p>